-It is possible to copy and move individual Packages between projects, exporting and importing the Packages as XMI files.
+It is possible to copy and move individual Packages between projects by exporting and importing the Packages as XML files.
 You can also duplicate larger structures, such as complete models or projects.
 This gives you a high level of flexibility in building a project from re-usable parts and from elements produced in widely-dispersed geographic regions.

-Ribbon Publish > Model Exchange > Export XMI > Export XMI for Current Package Publish > Model Exchange > Import XMI > Import Model XMI Keyboard Shortcuts Ctrl+Alt+E (export to XMI) Ctrl+Alt+I (import from XMI)
+Ribbon Publish > Model Exchange > Export XML > Export XML for Current Package Publish > Model Exchange > Import XML > Import Package from XML Keyboard Shortcuts Ctrl+Alt+E (export to XML) Ctrl+Alt+I (import from XML)

-Copy a Package from one Enterprise Architect project to another p 1 Open the project to copy from.
-2 In the Project Browser, click on the Package to copy and select the 'Publish > Model Exchange > Export XMI > Export XMI for Current Package' ribbon option.
-The 'Export Package to XMI' dialog displays.
+Copy a Package from one Enterprise Architect project to another

+Ste Action p 1 Open the project to copy from.
+2 In the Browser window, click on the Package to copy and use your preferred Export access method to open the 'Export Package to XML' dialog.
 3 Select the appropriate options and filename.
 4 Click on the Export button to begin the export process.
 5 When the export is complete, open the project to copy into.
-6 In the Project Browser, navigate to the location to import the Package into.
-7 Click on the target Package and select the 'Publish > Model Exchange > Import XMI > Import Model XMI' ribbon option.
-The 'Import Package from XMI' dialog displays.
+6 In the Browser window, navigate to the location to import the Package into.
+7 Click on the target Package and use your preferred Import access method to open the 'Import Package from XML' dialog.
 8 Select the appropriate options and filename.
+9 Click on the Import button.
+The Package is copied from the source project to the destination project.